Malawi braces for ruling on alleged election fraud - Journal du Cameroun

 His Malawi Congress Party (MCP) and the opposition United Transformation Movement (UTM) have petitioned the courts to annul the poll.

-A panel of judges is scheduled to deliver the verdict on Monday morning.

-It is the first time presidential elections have been legally challenged in Malawi since the country gained independence from Britain in 1964.
+It is the first time a presidential election has been challenged on legal grounds in Malawi since independence from Britain in 1964.

-Protesters have been demanding the resignation of the electoral commission chief, and several demonstrations have turned violent.
+Protesters have been demanding the resignation of the electoral commission chief, and many demonstrations have turned violent.

 “There will be winners and losers and we are not sure how the losers will react,” said Malawian politics professor Michael Jana.